JayRay5/DIVE-Doc/README.md

 ## Description

-**DIVE-Doc** is an end-to-end trade-of between LVLMs and lightweight architectures in the context of DocVQA.
-It is built by distilling the SigLIP-400m visual encoder of PaliGEMMA into a small hierarchical Swin transformer, while reusing the original GEMMA decoder, preserving the LVLM performance with only one-fifth of the visual encoder's parameters.
+**DIVE-Doc** is an end-to-end trade-off between LVLMs and lightweight architectures in the context of DocVQA.
+It is built by distilling the SigLIP-400m visual encoder of PaliGEMMA into a small hierarchical Swin transformer, while reusing the original GEMMA decoder.
+Thus, the LVLM performance is preserved with a small gap of 2 ANLS points with PaliGEMMA, while keeping only one-fifth of the visual encoder's parameters.

 ## Demo & Trained Models